Areas A-E (See Core section of the Catalog) (42 semester hours)

 Area F (18 semester hours)

-Foreign Language: must show competence at the level of the fourth university course (FREN, GRMN, ITAL or SPAN 2002 Intermediate Readings)
+Foreign Language: must show competence at the level of the fourth university course (2002 level)

 Major Requirements (27 semester hours)

-- A grade of C or better must be earned in each course that counts toward major requirements and in the senior capstone.
+- A grade of C or better must be earned in all courses that count toward the major.